rafamanzo/c_nifti/README.md

 # CNifti

 Currently under development and not realeased yet!
+But should be ready for reading NIfTI image and header

 CNifti is a wrapper for the standard C NIfTI 1 library found at http://afni.nimh.nih.gov/pub/dist/src/nifti/